Big Ten men's soccer tournament

 The Big Ten men's soccer tournament is the conference championship tournament in soccer for the Big Ten Conference.
 The tournament has been held every year since 1991.
 It is a single-elimination tournament and seeding is based on regular season records.
 The winner, declared conference champion, receives the conference's automatic bid to the NCAA Division I men's soccer championship.

+Indiana is the most winning team with 16 championships to date.